 Queen Joséphine Art Café

 Queen Joséphine Art Café is located in the park surrounding Oscarshall Sumer Palace.
-Unfortunately, this season (2020) the café will not be open.
+Unfortunately, during the pandemic the café will not be open.

 You do not need a ticket for Oscarshall to visit the Queen Josephine Art Café.
 Usually, the café as well as the park surrounding the summer palace are open to the public during the opening hours of Oscarshall.
-However, this season the café will stay closed due to the corona situation.
+However, the café is closed due to the corona situation.

 If you would like to have lunch in the park, we suggest you drop by the Norwegian Museum of Cultural History and get a packed lunch in their café.